 Welcome to my website!

-My research has been published in leading field journals including The Journal of Development Studies and the Oxford Development Studies.
-My work has also featured in major media outlets, notably The Conversation.
-Please check the research page for my published articles, working papers and works in progress.
+My research has been published in leading field journals, including The Journal of Development Studies and Oxford Development Studies.
+My work has also been featured in major media outlets, such as The Conversation, where I communicate research findings to a broader audience.

-iddrisu.kambala[at]grad.moore.sc.edu
+Email: iddrisu.kambala[at]grad.moore.sc.edu

 Abstract of Job Market Paper